SDU-eScience/UCloud/provider-integration/integration-module/wiki/design-docs/e2e-verification.md

 organizations.

 However, as the number of potential providers has been growing, so has a concern that UCloud/Core would become compromised and would start acting on the behalf of other users on a provider's system.
 Such an attack would essentially give the provider's no additional lines of defense as they would be authenticated (by UCloud) as a real user of the system.

 This feature attempts to mitigate such an attack by allowing providers to independently verify that user requests are coming from the user.

-## Proposed Solution
+## Proposed solution

 The proposed solution involves extending the RPC protocol between the end-user and UCloud/Core.
 This will allow the end-user to optionally add a digital signature of their request.
 If such a signature is received by the Core, then it